Food Vision 2030 – A World Leader in Sustainable Food Systems

 The Programme for Government recognises the need to do more on gender equality.
 As well as being a priority for the Government, gender equality is a key objective of the United Nations’ Sustainable Development Goals and a core principle of the European Union.
 The new Common Agriculture Policy (CAP) Regulations place particular focus on promoting the participation of women in the socio-economic development of rural areas, with special attention to farming.

-The new CAP Regulations place a new focus on promoting the role of women in rural development, with special attention to farming.
+The CAP 2023-2027 Regulations place a new focus on promoting the role of women in rural development, with special attention to farming.
 Ireland’s €9.8 billion CAP Strategic Plan (CSP) identified gender inequality as a weakness, while the economic benefits of increasing female participation was identified as an opportunity.
-In consultation with stakeholders, several measures have been included in the CSP which will support greater gender equality.
-These measures include:
+In consultation with stakeholders, measures which will support greater gender equality have been included:

-- An increased grant rate of 60% under the Capital Investment Scheme to fund investments by trained women farmers.
+.
+An increased grant rate of 60% under the Capital Investment Scheme to fund investments by trained women farmers (TAMS 3).

-Our shared strategy for the agri-food sector, recognises the importance of gender bal¬ance to the long-term sustainable future of the agri-food sector and includes actions to promote and improve gender balance at all levels, such as:
+Our shared stakeholder strategy for the wider agri-food sector, recognises the importance of gender bal¬ance to the long-term sustainable future of the agri-food sector.
+The strategy includes actions and commitments to promote and improve gender balance at all levels within the sector over the 10-year period of the strategy, such as:

-Representation of the agri-food sector in the development of the next National Women and Girl’s Strategy
+• Representation of the sector in developing the next National Women and Girl’s Strategy

 • Education and Awareness